ECONOMY

 IS SPORTS BETTING LEGAL IN MONGOLIA?

+Our Mongolian lawyers have recently received an inquiry from a prospective client on whether over sport betting activities is legal in Mongolia.
+In Mongolia, the establishment and operation of a casino has been prohibited since 1999.
+Under the Criminal Act, operation of gambling activities is considered a crime while participating in the act of gambling is also a violation of the law.
+The question then is whether the sports wagering is type of the gambling category.
 According to the legislations above, any business which involves gambling via dice, playing cards or other objects to make a profits, involving an unpredictable outcome and risk is a crime, including where such activities are conducted via information technology and social media.
 If someone participates in that activity, his/ her action is considered a breach of the Infringement Law.
+According to this definition, sports betting is not considered gambling under the Mongolian legislation.

 Source: LehmanLaw Mongolia